Poverty in Bangladesh: Environmental problems and poverty

 The above is problematic as it creates a vicious cycle for the poor of Bangladesh.
 Because the poor may not be able to afford safer housing, they have to live near the river which raises their risk of flooding.
 This would result in greater damage suffered from the floods, driving the poor into selling assets and pushing them further into poverty.
 They would be further deprived of sufficient resources needed to prevent extensive damage from flooding, resulting in even more flood damage and poverty.
 It then becomes even harder to escape this cycle.
 Even those farmers slightly above the poverty line are but just one bad flood away from the ranks of the poor.

+Government Actions to Reduce Poverty

+The Bengali government put out economic programs and reforms in the late 1900s to reduce the poverty levels, however the poverty levels have decreased by less than half a percent in 2017 to 2019 in comparison to the steady 1 percent decrease in poverty the years before.
+As of February 2020, poverty was in fact increasing in several countries, while many others were already off track to achieving Sustainable Development Goal 1.
+One significant drawback in the government's economic policies and programs aimed at poverty alleviation is their exclusive focus on lifting people out of extreme poverty to surpass the poverty line.
+There is a notable absence of support to ensure that people not only escape poverty but also sustain their economic status while building resilience against potential future challenges such as climate-related issues, diseases, and economic shocks.
+One promising concept, the Graduation approach, is a time-bound series of interventions designed to address the various factors contributing to extreme poverty.
+This method, extensively studied and commonly employed, offers a systematic way to break free from the poverty cycle and gradually transition into a financially sustainable job.
+Despite receiving significant help from organizations such as the IDA and the World Bank's funding and support, the economic sustainability will not last long nor be as effective, indicating a need for approaches such as the “big push” economic method in order to reestablish sufficiency.